carpentries-lab/metagenomics-analysis/_episodes/04-assembly.md

 > ## Running commands on the background
-> The `&` sign that we are using at the end of the command is for telling the machine to run the command on the background, this will help us to avoid the cancelation of the opperation in case the connection with the AWS machine is unstable.
+> The `&` sign that we are using at the end of the command is for telling the machine to run the command on the background, this will help us to avoid the cancelation of the operation in case the connection with the AWS machine is unstable.
 {: .callout}

 When the run is finished it shows this message: